 We're the LadyHacks organizers—if you see us at the event, please don't hesitate to say hello!
 We'd love to chat with you and make this a great hackathon experience for you.

-Sondra co-organized the last two LadyHacks and is excited to serve on the 2015 planning committee.
-She’s been a member of Girl Develop It and Girl Geek Dinners since she discovered them over three years ago.
+Sondra co-organized the first three LadyHacks.
+She’s been a member of Girl Develop It and Girl Geek Dinners since she first discovered them.
 She’s been a GDI student, has volunteered as a TA, and teaches a class on Database Design.
 She came into development work via a round-about way.
 Her first degree from Tulane is in French.
 She went back to get a second bachelor’s in Computer Science from the University of Arizona after being motivated by cleaning up a failed data migration.
 She currently works as an independent software developer with an emphasis on data driven applications.

 Having spent 10 years in Philadelphia where she spent the last half of her time heavily involved in the local game development scene and last two growing the women in tech community, Geekadelphia named Tristin the 2012 Geek of the Year.
 Tristin co-founded the Philadelphia chapter of Girl Geek Dinners, and she co-organized LadyHacks inaugural event that took place in Philadelphia on March 1-2, 2013.
 She now resides in Colorado and is the Operations Manager for the International Game Developers Association.